yortem/chrome-stremio-imdb/README.md

 The plugin works on Chrome and on Firefox

+## Which sites are supported?

+- IMDB
+- Trakt
+- letterboxd

 ## How to install on Chrome

 - Download this repository as zip